Lori Johns: History

 Johns was born in Corpus Christi, Texas.

-At a Competition Eliminator event in Baton Rouge, Louisiana in May 1986, Johns suffered a serious injury after a Jim Van Cleve's gas dragster climbed a guardrail, flipped, and landed on her, breaking her back and neck, which left her out of competition for two years.
+At an NHRA National event, The Cajun Nationals, in Baton Rouge, Louisiana in May 1986, Johns suffered a serious injury after Jim Van Cleve's Budweiser sponsored Ford Mustang climbed a guardrail, flipped, and landed on Lori's roll cage, breaking her back and neck, which left her out of competition for two years.
 After undergoing five surgeries, Johns attended Frank Hawley's Drag Racing School.

 Blaming Van Cleve for the accident, her father, Terry (a car dealer), sued.
 The suit was ultimately dropped, at Johns' request.

-After learning to drive an alcohol dragster, Johns went into Top Fuel racing, in a new car, supplied by her father, at a cost of US$125,000.
+After learning to drive a Top Alcohol dragster, Johns went into Top Fuel racing, in a new car, supplied by her father, at a cost of US$125,000.

 In trials with the new car, Johns, at age 23, turned in a pass of 5.03 seconds at 283 mph, making her one of the seven quickest drivers in Top Fuel at the time.
 At the time, she had entered only ten Top Fuel races, and had never reached a final round.

 In 1991, as qualifications for the U.S. Nationals began, she was fourth in the standings.

 She had a Revell model kit (#7496) of Johns' Jolly Rancher dragster.
 She was also the subject of an official NHRA trading card.